carpentries/lesson-development-training/episodes/05-objectives.md

 learning objectives.

+## Defining learning objectives

+We have discussed the importance of defining objectives early in the lesson design process, and looked at some examples of objectives written for other lessons.
+Now it is time to begin defining objectives for your own.

 ::::::::::::::::::::::::::::::::::::::  challenge

 ## Exercise: defining objectives for your lesson (20 minutes)

-Write SMART learning objectives for your lesson - what do you want learners to be able to do at the end of the workshop?
+Write learning objectives for your lesson - what do you want learners to be able to do at the end of the workshop?
+When writing these lesson-level objectives, try to follow the SMART framework: make them specific, measurable, attainable, relevant, and time-bound.

 ::::::::::::::::::::::::::::::::::::::::::::::::::